cs1302uga/cs1302-tutorials/packages2.md

 [Java Packages Tutorial - Part 1](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/packages1.md).
 If you haven't completed that tutorial, please do so before moving on.

-This tutorial also, assumes that the reader has a knowledge of basic Unix commands and experience working with a command-line text editor (e.g. emacs, vi, etc.).
-To get the most out of this tutorial, you should **follow along, take notes, execute any given commands, run any code examples, repeat as necessary**.
+This tutorial also assumes that the reader has a knowledge of basic Unix commands and experience working with a command-line text editor (e.g. emacs, vi, etc.).
+To get the most out of this tutorial, you should **follow along, take notes, execute any given commands, run any code examples, and repeat as necessary**.
 Simply reading (or skimming) is not sufficient for learning this material.

 ## Course-Specific Learning Outcomes

 * **LO1.a:** Navigate and modify files, directories, and permissions in a multi-user Unix-like environment.
-* **LO1.c:** Create and modify textfiles and source code using a powerful terminal-based text editor such as Emacs or Vi.
+* **LO1.c:** Create and modify text files and source code using a powerful terminal-based text editor such as Emacs or Vi.
 * **LO1.d:** Use shell commands to compile new and existing software solutions that are organized into multi-level packages and have external dependencies.